Nikolay Antoshkin: Military service

-In March 1985, Antoshkin became chief of staff of the Air Force of the Kyiv Military District.
-On 29 April, he was promoted to major general.
+In March 1985, Antoshkin became chief of staff of the Air Forces of the Kyiv Military District.
+On 29 April, he was promoted to general-mayor (one star).
 Immediately after the Chernobyl disaster, Antoshkin carried out a helicopter flyby of the plant on 26 April 1986.
-Antoshkin organized and led the helicopter group tasked with dropping sand onto the crater of the reactor until 5 May, by which time the fire had been contained.
+Antoshkin organized, led, and flew with the helicopter group tasked with dropping "tons of sand, lead, and neutron-absorbing boron" onto the crater of the reactor until 5 May, by which time the fire had been contained.
 For his leadership, he was awarded the title Hero of the Soviet Union and the Order of Lenin on 24 December 1986.
 In August 1988 he was transferred to become commander of the Air Force of the Central Asian Military District at Almaty.
 In November 1989 he became commander of the Air Force of the Moscow Military District.
 He was promoted to lieutenant general on 25 April 1990.
 On 28 November 1991 he was awarded the Order for Service to the Homeland in the Armed Forces of the USSR 2nd class.
 From November 1993 to March 1997 Antoshkin led Russian Air Force Frontal aviation.
 He was promoted to colonel general on 10 June 1994.
 On 28 August 1995 he received the Order "For Merit to the Fatherland" 4th class.
 In 1996 he was made an honorary citizen of Kumertau.
 Between November 1997 and September 1998 he was deputy commander of the Air Force for combat training and head of Air Force combat training.
 Antoshkin became an honorary citizen of Mordovia around this time.
 He retired in September 1998.